Vivek8749/CodeBlooded/BackEnd/API_DOCS.md

   }
 }

-Note: Only returns rides that haven't expired yet
+Note: By default, only returns rides that haven't expired (expired: false)
 ```

 ### Get User's Rides